 The Lana’i Art Center is a community-run art center designed to provide a creative outlet for local artists and to provide residents and visitors alike with the opportunity to express their creative energy in various mediums.
-The Art Center comprises a gallery / giftshop featuring local artists’ works, a ceramics studio with large work surfaces, four electric and four kick wheels, and kilns, and a woodshop with a table saw, chop saws, drill press, lathe, and a variety of sanders.
+The Art Center comprises a gallery / gift shop featuring local artists’ works, a ceramics studio with large work surfaces, four electric and four kick wheels, and kilns, and a wood shop with a variety of wood working equipment and tools.

-The Lana’i Art Center partners with the Lana’i High and Elementary School to provide arts programs for children in grades K-3.
+The Lana’i Art Center partners with the Lana’i High and Elementary School to provide arts programs for children in grades K-5.
 We also provide programs for pre-schoolers.

 Board of Directors